 Carta’s transfer valuation services integrate your company’s cap table and 409A valuation, eliminating the need for a stockholder to work with a separate advisor to pass cap table and financial information back and forth (which can lead to bottlenecks and unnecessary errors).

 Prepared to meet the IRS’ qualified appraisal requirements

 As recently as January 2023, the IRS reiterated the appraisal standards it requires to recognize an appraisal as a qualified appraisal, or an appraisal that the IRS deems as acceptable for gift and estate tax purposes.
-If an appraisal does not meet the IRS’ qualified appraisal requirements, an individual’s gift tax return may be rejected by the IRS.
+If an appraisal does not meet the IRS’ qualified appraisal requirements, the IRS may reject an individual's gift tax return.

 Carta’s appraisals are prepared by a qualified appraiser and are prepared to meet the IRS’ qualified appraisal requirements.
 Our appraisals follow generally accepted appraisal standards as outlined in the Uniform Standards of Professional Appraisal Practice (“USPAP”).